open-contracting/standard/docs/guidance/map/framework_agreements.md

 #### Relate the second stage to the first stage

 * Add a `RelatedProcess` object to the `relatedProcesses` array, set its `.id` (to '1', for example), add 'framework' to its `.relationship` array, set its `.scheme` to 'ocid' and set its `.identifier` to the `ocid` of the invitation to participate in the framework agreement.
-If the second stage relates to specific lots detailed in the first stage, add the `lot.id`s from the invitation to participate to `.relatedLots`.
+If the second stage relates to specific lots from the first stage, add the relevant `tender.lots.id` values from the first stage to its `.relatedLots` array.

 #### Add a buyer